nupplaphil/friendica/doc/en/admin/settings.md

 This section of the panel let the admin control the users registered on the node.

-If you have selected "Requires approval" for the *Register policy* in the general nodes configuration, new registrations will be listed at the top of the page.
+If you have selected "Requires approval" for the *Register policy* in the general nodes' configuration, new registrations will be listed at the top of the page.
 There the admin can then approve or disapprove the request.

 Below the new registration block the current accounts on the Friendica node are listed.